Countries

 Mongolian vs Dzongkha Difficulty

 The Mongolian vs Dzongkha difficulty level basically depends on the number of Mongolian Alphabets and Dzongkha Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Mongolian and Dzongkha are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Mongolian and Dzongkha, which language is harder to learn?
-Time required to learn Mongolian is 44 weeks while to learn Dzongkha time required is Not Available.
+Time required to learn Mongolian is 44 weeks while to learn Dzongkha time required is 38 weeks.